-Our Board of Directors proposes that the nominees described below be elected as directors for a new term ending at the 2022 annual meeting of shareholders and until their successors are duly elected, except as otherwise provided in the Wisconsin Business Corporation Law.
-All of the nominees are currently serving as directors and are standing for re-election, except for Brett L. Paschke.
-Mr. Paschke was recommended to the Nominating and Governance Committee and the Board by one of the Company's independent directors.
+Our Board of Directors proposes that the nominees described below, all of whom are currently serving as directors, be elected as directors for a new term ending at the 2021 annual meeting of shareholders and until their successors are duly elected, except as otherwise provided in the Wisconsin Business Corporation Law.

 The Board of Directors has determined that the majority of the current directors are independent as defined for companies trading on The NASDAQ Stock Market LLC ("NASDAQ").
 The independent directors serving on our Board of Directors as of the date of this proxy statement include Mr. E. David Coolidge III, Ms. Francesca M. Edwardson, Mr. Thomas G. Folliard, Mr. David C. Finch, Ms. Brenda I. Morris, and Mr. Scott K. Williams.
-The Board of Directors has also determined that Mr. Paschke is independent as defined for companies trading on NASDAQ.